occam-ra/occam/doc/occam-user-manual.md

 When jobs are submitted to run in the background, the browser will first say: “*Batch job started*.”
 When the data file has been read in, and the background job has been started, the browser will add: “*data file: filename, received from username@emailaddress*”.
 Do not close this browser window until after you see this second line appear.

+## IV.
+Search Output
-**IV.
-Search Output** If “Print options settings” has been selected, the Occam output will begin by echoing the parameter settings from the web input page and from the data file.
+If “Print options settings” has been selected, the Occam output will begin by echoing the parameter settings from the web input page and from the data file.
 Occam also outputs the values of “Search Levels” and “Search Width,” even if these have not been explicitly specified in the data file; this tells the user what the default values currently are.

 Occam will always print out, as it goes from level to level, how many models are generated at each level and how many of these are kept.
 This lets the user track the progress of Occam.
 It also shows whether an exhaustive search is being done (all models generated are kept) or only a partial (heuristic) search is being done (only some generated models are kept, i.e., the lattice is being pruned).
 It also informs the user about memory used in the computation.

 ***Output for a directed system*** Below is a sample output of a directed system with Z as the DV and the other variables as IVs.
 (This is data from the Kramer et al 2012 study on Alzheimer Disease; a paper, given at Kobe, Japan, on this study can be downloaded from the DMM web page.)
 The output has been sorted on Information.
 Values in tables output by Occam are rounded to four digits after the decimal.
 However, to make the example shown here fit on the page, the values were rounded to two digits after the decimal.
 The lower case “d” in dDF, dLR, %dH(DV), dAIC, and dBIC means “delta” (i.e., it is a difference from the reference model).

-Occam User’s Manual 3/13/2017 16

 **ID MODEL Level H dDF dLR Alpha Inf %dH(DV)dAIC dBIC Inc. Alpha Prog.%C(Data) %cover %C(Test) %miss** 13\* IV:ApAZ:CZ 4 9.21 7 80.54 0.00 0.17 17.35 66.54 39.84 0.01 10 71.04 100.00 59.55 0.00 12 IV:ApZ:SxZ:C4 9.22 7 79.36 0.00 0.17 17.09 65.36 38.67 0.00 8 70.45 83.33 58.43 2.25 11\* IV:ApZ:CZ:KZ3 9.22 6 78.47 0.00 0.17 16.90 66.47 43.58 0.00 6 69.25 87.50 53.93 0.00 10\* IV:ApZ:AZ:CZ3 9.23 5 71.22 0.00 0.15 15.34 61.22 42.15 0.00 5 68.06 100.00 57.30 0.00 9 IV:ApSxZ:CZ 4 9.24 5 70.10 0.00 0.15 15.10 60.10 41.03 0.04 8 68.36 100.00 59.55 0.00 8 IV:ApZ:SxZ:C3 9.25 4 65.91 0.00 0.14 14.20 57.91 42.65 0.30 7 68.66 100.00 62.92 0.00 7\* IV:ApZ:CZ 2 9.25 3 64.83 0.00 0.14 13.96 58.83 47.39 0.00 3 68.96 100.00 64.04 0.00 6\* IV:ApZ:KZ 2 9.26 4 61.15 0.00 0.13 13.17 53.15 37.90 0.00 2 68.06 100.00 62.92 0.00 5\* IV:ApZ:AZ 2 9.27 3 52.64 0.00 0.11 11.34 46.64 35.19 0.03 4 68.06 100.00 62.92 0.00 4\* IV:ApZ 1 9.29 1 45.93 0.00 0.10 9.89 43.93 40.11 0.00 1 68.06 100.00 62.92 0.00 3\* IV:CZ 1 9.34 2 21.12 0.00 0.05 4.55 17.12 9.49 0.00 1 61.19 100.00 46.07 0.00 2\* IV:KZ 1 9.35 3 15.85 0.00 0.03 3.41 9.85 -1.59 0.00 1 58.81 100.00 48.31 0.00 1\* IV:Z 0 9.39 0 0.00 1.00 0.00 0.00 0.00 0.00 0.00 0 51.04 100.00 56.18 0.00 **ID MODEL Level H dDF dLR Alpha Inf %dH(DV)dAIC dBIC Inc. Alpha Prog.%C(Data) %cover %C(Test) %miss **